Tourism in England: Travelling within England

 The United Kingdom's bus services offers numerous, frequent and reliable transport around most of the larger towns and cities.
 Rural areas are less well served and hiring a car is often the best option to explore the countryside and villages.

 The next most common methods of transports are taxis and trains.
-Great Britain's extensive rail network is used to travel between cities significantly more than aeroplanes, with a 2015 survey finding that only 1% of international visitors flew domestically after arrival.
+Britain's extensive rail network is used to travel between cities significantly more than aeroplanes, with a 2015 survey finding that only 1% of international visitors flew domestically after arrival.

 Politics

 The Parliamentary Under Secretary of State for Arts, Heritage and Tourism is the minister with responsibility over tourism in the UK.

 Effects of the COVID-19 pandemic

 The travel restrictions and lockdowns necessitated by the COVID-19 pandemic in 2020 led to a 76% reduction in "inbound tourism" to the UK that year.(Most reports that provide statistics on tourism cover the entire UK as an entity, although some do provide specifics for England.)
 The forecast for 2021 indicated an estimate that visits would be up "21% on 2020 but only 29% of the 2019 level".
 Some increase was expected but slowly at first and the report concluded that tourism was not expected to come "even close to normal levels".

 The same VisitBritain report also discussed the effects of the pandemic on domestic within the UK in 2020, citing a significant reduction in spending, for an estimated decline of 62% over the previous year.
 As of January 2021, the forecast for 2021 suggested that spending would increase by 79% over the previous year and that "the value of spending will be back to 84% of 2019 levels" by the end of 2021.

 A report published in March 2021 by the Fraser of Allander Institute indicated that "tourism and hospitality suffered notable losses from the pandemic" and provided detailed specifics for both domestic and international visits.
 The government announced a £56m "welcome back fund" that month to help councils and businesses in coastal towns prepare to welcome tourists back safely in summer, "as soon as the roadmap allows".